 Miss Tania Cubison

-Specialist interests: Burns; scaring; lower limb trauma reconstruction; microsurgery
+Specialist interests: Burns; surgical management of lower limb amputees

 Miss Cubison underwent specialist registrar training in East Grinstead and Newcastle-upon-Tyne, and was awarded the McGregor Gold medal for the FRCS (Plast) examination in 2006.
 She completed her training with a specialist burn fellowship at St Andrew’s Burn Centre, Chelmsford and visits to burn centres in the USA.

-Specialises in lower limb trauma reconstruction and microsurgery, particularly the surgical management of amputees.
-She has recently been involved with the new technique of targeted muscle reinnervation, which is producing optimistic results in reduction of phantom pain and general stump pain in the amputee population.
+Specialising in the surgical management of amputees, she has recently been involved with the new technique of targeted muscle reinnervation, which is producing optimistic results in reduction of phantom pain and general stump pain in the amputee population.